GoogleCloudPlatform/cloud-hackathons/security-in-media/Student/Challenge-02.md

 - **Logging**: enabled
 - **Sample Rate**: 1

-    > Health checks determine which instances receive new connections.
+> **NOTE:** Health checks determine which instances receive new connections.
 This HTTP health check polls instances every 5 seconds, waits up to 5 seconds for a response and treats 2 successful or 2 failed attempts as healthy or unhealthy, respectively.

 ### Configure the frontend
 The host and path rules determine how your traffic will be directed.
 For example, you could direct video traffic to one backend and static traffic to another backend.
 However, you are not configuring the Host and path rules in this hack.